 Waterfalls and Swimming Holes

-The name San Joan Les Fonts quite obviously indicates the vicinity to water of this lovely village.
-There are various natural springs in the area – the Ruta de les Fonts takes to a few of them.
+The name San Joan Les Fonts quite obviously indicates the proximity to the water of this lovely village.
+There are various natural springs in the area—the Ruta de les Fonts takes advantage of a few of them.

-Another route in La Garrotxa that takes to a couple of swimming holes and some lovely small waterfalls is the Ruta dels Gorgs (gorgs actually means bathing pool), which is a circular hiking trail of 12 km that starts and ends in the lovely Santa Pau, and takes to the lovely natural pools of Can Batlle and sanctuary of Els Arcs.
+Another route in La Garrotxa that takes you to a couple of swimming holes and some lovely small waterfalls is the Ruta dels Gorgs (gorgs actually means bathing pool).
+This 12 km circular hiking trail starts and ends in the lovely Santa Pau and takes you to the lovely natural pools of Can Batlle and the sanctuary of Els Arcs.

-San Feliu de Pallerols is crossed by the river Brugent, a tributary to river Ter.
-The municipality is dotted with around 50 natural springs – several of them can be easily reached by foot.
+San Feliu de Pallerols is crossed by the river Brugent, a tributary of the river Ter.
+The municipality is dotted with around 50 natural springs—several of them can be easily reached by foot.
 The nicest ones are the Gorg d’en Duran and the Gorg de la Mola.

 Other Fun Things To Do In La Garrotxa